What Happens When You Want To View Your NHS Medical Records?

 What Happens When NHS Medical Records Dissapear?
 Post 2

-A surgical day care procedure under general anaesthesia was carried out at The Royal Sussex County Hospital, Brighton, East Sussex, UK, part of The Brighton and Sussex University Hospitals NHS Trust, by an Oral and Maxillofacial Consultant Surgeon, Mr K Altman, who failed to meet the patient prior to surgery, as did the anaesthetist.
+A surgical day care procedure under general anaesthesia was carried out at The Royal Sussex County Hospital, Brighton, East Sussex, UK, part of The Brighton and Sussex University Hospitals NHS Trust, by an Oral and Maxillofacial Consultant Surgeon, Mr K Altman, who failed to meet the patient prior to surgery, as did the anaesthetist and senior house doctor.

 The doctor did not explain the options, setting out the potential benefits, risks, burdens, and side effects.
 No clear accurate information was provided to make informed decisions.

 It was evident that this Oral and Maxillofacial department was suffering from a toxic culture, where doctors could be heard arguing over my care during outpatient visits prior to surgery.

 The procedure did not conform to the General Medical Statutory and ethical guidelines.

 The unrushed procedure is suggestive that an unknown accident in the oral cavity took place, when the GA track insertion was made being put in the oral cavity for the anaesthesia.

 Within days of this operation, new symptoms started to be felt, of what is now diagnosed to be chronic dental ingestion toxicity speeded up by the process of Oral-Electro galvanism.

-An immediate visit to the GP arranged what was to be the start of a number of further NHS outpatient appointments and A&E visits resulting in severe misdiagnosis and being left undiagnosed, in growing pain and heavily poisoned.
+An immediate visit to the GP arranged what was to be the start of a number of further NHS outpatient appointments and A&E visits resulting in severe misdiagnosis and being left undiagnosed, in growing pain and heavily poisoned with the worst and life-threatening metals known to man.

 Secondary care, NHS local health trusts keep medical records of patients visiting their hospitals and clinics.

 GP practices keep medical records of visits made by their patients to their primary care clinics.

 The Brighton and Sussex University Hospitals NHS Trust clinicians failed to diagnose the growing symptoms and were less than forthcoming in providing answers and admitting their mistakes.